amrit-regmi/Shift-Handover-System/README.md

-This project is Shift Handover System for the Aircraft Maintenece Organisation. built using ReactJs, graphql and express -Features to be Included:
+This project is Shift Handover System for the Aircraft Maintenece Organisation built using ReactJs, graphql and express -Features to be Included:
 1. Support for Multiple Line station and Multiple Customers
     - Authirized User can add remove Customers/ Station -Implemented